The 1931 tree, courtesy of Tishman Speyer

 There have been a couple years, however, when the tree arrived via a different mode of transportation.
 In 1977, it came down the Hudson River from Stony Point on a barge.
 And in 1998, it received the royal treatment and was flown in from Richfield, Ohio on the world’s largest transport plane.

 This year’s tree is an 80-year-old, 75-foot tall, 11-ton Norway Spruce, donated by Daddy Al’s General Store in Oneonta in central New York.
 The largest tree in history was in 1999, a 100-foot beauty from Killingworth, Connecticut.
 The second-largest was a 94-foot tree in 2016, which took the effort of 30 men to stand up straight.

-2017 also marks the 11th year that the tree will be donated to Habitat for Humanity once it comes down after January 7th, which is the Christian feast of the Epiphany.
-It will be milled, treated and made into lumber that will then be used to build homes.
+2020 will be the 14th year that the tree will be donated to Habitat for Humanity once it comes down after January 7th, which is the Christian feast of the Epiphany.
+It will be milled, treated, and made into lumber that will then be used to build homes.

-For more information on this week’s tree lighting, click here.
+For more information on tonight’s tree lighting and this year’s tree, click here.

 - 104 years ago, the nation’s first public Christmas tree went up in Madison Square Park